 - Enhance critical thinking;

 - Emphasize visual literacy and visual communication skills;

 - Explain the unique features of scientific documentation;

 - Provide guidance to specific and common scientific communication genres;

 - Provide grammatical and stylistic guidance.

-This textbook, co-authored with Kelleen Flaherty, is in press with Oxford University Press (forthcoming in 2020).
+This textbook, co-authored with Kelleen Flaherty, is published by Oxford University Press (2020).